Skip to main content

 • District XXII.

 Suburbs of Budapest belong to the top safest neighbourhoods of Budapest.
-But are less interesting and exciting for Erasmus students.

 The most dangerous neighbourhoods in Budapest are the following.